intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/Howto/windows_guide.md

-# Chronos Windows User Guide
+# Use Chronos on Windows

 ## Step 1: Install WSL2